 With the team approach, you are insulated from physicians who are only part-time employees anyway.

 Just try to get a physician on the phone or see a doctor quickly at a team facility if you are having a problem after a procedure.

 When people come to see me for a second opinion, they usually don’t know the names or medical titles of their past caregivers or providers.

 In many cases, patients can’t even remember the name of the vein center where they had their veins treated.

 Anonymous and faceless worker bees forget all about you the minute you walk out the door.

 That’s not concierge service as advertised by these places.

 #4 Most Vein Centers Have Never Been Inspected

-The reason that vein center accreditation and inspection was started was to provide a standard of care.
+The reason that vein center accreditation and inspection was started was to provide a standard of care and minimize risk.